Arthur Tappan: Philanthropic and abolitionist activity

 He resigned in 1840 because of his opposition to the society's new support of women's suffrage and feminism.
 Their early support for Oberlin College, a center of abolitionist activity, included $10,000 to build Tappan Hall.
 Oberlin's green Tappan Square now occupies the site.

 Continuing their support for abolition, Arthur and his brother founded the American and Foreign Anti-Slavery Society in 1840 and the American Missionary Association in 1846.
 After the Fugitive Slave Law of 1850 was passed, Tappan refused to comply with the new law and donated money to the Underground Railroad.
 The brothers' positions on the slavery issue were not universally popular.
 In early July 1834, Lewis Tappan's New York home was sacked by a mob, who threw his furniture into the street and burned it.

 The Tappans and the Journal of Commerce attracted bitter criticism for their campaign to free the Africans who had taken over the slave ship Amistad in 1839.
 James Gordon Bennett, Sr.’s rival New York Morning Herald denounced “"the humbug doctrines of the abolitionists and the miserable fanatics who propagate them," particularly Lewis Tappan and the Journal of Commerce.

 Arthur Tappan died in 1865, Lewis in 1873.
-Both men lived long enough to see the Emancipation Proclamation and the 13th Amendment eliminate slavery in the United States, granting freedom to millions of African Americans.
+Both men lived long enough to see the Emancipation Proclamation and the Thirteenth Amendment eliminate slavery in the United States, granting freedom to millions of African Americans.
 Arthur is buried in the Grove Street Cemetery, New Haven.